Swapppyy/Swapppyy/README.md

 </div>

 <h1 align="center">Hi 👋, I'm Swapnil</h1>
-<p align="left">Data Engineering & Analytics professional with 4 years of experience designing scalable data pipelines, building ETL workflows, and developing robust data models and dashboards.
-Skilled in SQL, Spark, Power BI, Data Factory, Dbt and Databricks with hands-on experience in cloud platforms like Azure and Snowflake.</p>

 <p>Data Analyst with 4 years of experience building scalable ETL pipelines, data quality frameworks, and analytical solutions that drive business impact in healthcare and finance.
 Proficient in SQL, Spark, Power BI, Databricks, Snowflake, and dbt with deep expertise in cloud data platforms.</p>
                 <p>Currently a Data Analytics Developer II at UnitedHealth Group, where I:<br>
                 -- Build ETL pipelines and stored procedures processing healthcare claims data in Snowflake.<br>